Margery* had never hired a personal injury lawyer before.

 Once your prospective lawyer has been given the details of your case, they will probably be able to give you their opinion about it.
 In some cases, they may want to do more research before determining if they think your case is viable, but they will likely have a preliminary opinion.

 Based on the details provided, they will let you know if they think your case will win in court or if you should aim to settle out of court.
-They may also estimate the amount in damages you will be seeking.
+They may also estimate the amount of damages you will be seeking.
 “Damages” are the monetary award for winning a lawsuit; in most cases, this covers medical expenses, loss-of-work expenses, long-term limitations, and even court costs.

 The attorney may want to take your case, or if they feel they are not the best person for the job, they may be able to refer you to another lawyer who is better suited to your needs.